VectorInstitute/FL4Health/docs/contributing.md

 For code coverage, we use [Codecov](https://about.codecov.io/) (by Sentry) and have configured this tool to pass only if a PR's overall code coverage is above 80%.

-> [!NOTE]
+!!! note
-> The contents of the tests folder is not packed with the FL4Health library on release to PyPi
+    The contents of the tests folder is not packed with the FL4Health library on release to PyPI